 After an individual has met any of the conditions stated above, then they’ll automatically become eligible for dental coverage through Medicare Part A. Medicare Part A is the hospital insurance portion of Original Medicare, which provides inpatient hospital care in a wide array of treatment centers.
 As long as you’re hospitalized in one of these centers, Part A covers the costs of any dental procedure that would normally come out of pocket in Original Medicare.

 Dental Services Excluded By Original Medicare

-The dental services that are not covered by Medicare on a general basis include procedures such as:
+The dental services that Medicare doesn’t cover on a general basis include:

 - Tooth extractions

 - Dental cleanings